isaacnmm/pestpolicy-hugo2XX/content/posts/best-no-see-ums-repellent/index.md

 ###  [2.
 Sawyer SP657 Bug Repellent with Permethrin for Tents & Clothing](https://www.amazon.com/dp/B001ANQVYU?th=1&linkCode=ll1&tag=p-policy-20&linkId=43e263c2ba5eea075dd08b47ea74ae4f&language=en_US&ref_=as_li_ss_tl)

-Sawyer SP657 uses permethrin to repel and kill [no-see-ums](https://pestpolicy.com/natural-repellants-for-no-see-ums/), mosquitoes, ticks, and other insects.
+Sawyer SP657 uses permethrin to repel and kill [no-see-ums](https://pestpolicy.com/natural-repellants-for-no-see-ums/),mosquitoes, ticks, and other insects.
 It's particularly effective when applied to clothing and gear, offering Long-lasting (extended) protection.

 This makes it a great choice for campers and hikers who need reliable protection over long periods - Ideal for treating clothing and camping gear.
 The non-greasy and odorless formula ensures comfort and ease of use. **Pros** - **Long-Lasting**: Up to 6 weeks or 6 washings. - **Effective**: Kills and repels mosquitoes, ticks, and more. - **Versatile**: For clothing, tents, sleeping bags, and gear.